-- Develop an understanding of the uses/benefits of managerial accounting information in an organization and apply this information to real-life examples. - Identify cost terms, concepts, and behaviors. - Recognize/use cost-volume-profit relationship tools for decision-making. - Understand budgeting techniques, variance analysis and other tools for evaluating managerial performance. - Apply present and future value calculations to business financial decisions. - Use Excel for calculating, formatting, and labeling accounting information.
+- Develop an understanding of the uses/benefits of managerial accounting information in an organization and apply this information to real-life examples. - Identify cost terms, concepts, and behaviors. - Recognize/use cost-volume-profit relationship tools for decision-making. - Understand budgeting techniques, variance analysis and other tools for evaluating managerial performance. - Use Excel for formatting, calculating, and labeling financial data.